alper/nix-shorts/posts/install-things-to-nix-profile.md

 # Install things to Nix Profile

+The Nix Profile is the place where you can install packages permanently so that it will still be there on a new shell.

+We'll install things there using the `nix profile` subcommend.
+This is one of several ways to configure your environment with Nix and it is the one we'll discuss here because it's quite straight-forward.

 ## What is Nix Profile?

-Nix Profile is a symlink location in `~/.nix-profile` when you install Nix.
+Nix Profile is a symlink location in `~/.nix-profile` when you install Nix that ultimately resolves to a location in the store.

 ```bash
 $ readlink ~/.nix-profile